RECENTLY READ: SEPTEMBER 2019

 ORIGINALLY PUBLISHED: March 1, 2019

-Joanna is a graduate student of ornithology who has recently lost of her mother and had her own battle with breast cancer.
+Joanna is a graduate student of ornithology who is recovering from the loss of her mother and her own battle with breast cancer.
 She trows herself into her research and is living a solitary life consumed by her studies...until her routine is disrupted by the appearance of a mysterious child.

 The girl, who calls herself Ursa, shows up at her cabin barefoot and covered in bruises.
 She claims to have come from the stars to stay until she witnesses five miracles.
 She is adorable, incredibly smart, and very stubborn.
 Jo has concerns about the child’s situation at home and reluctantly agrees to let her stay—only until she has found information about her parents.
 But when she cannot find Ursa in the missing children registry, she turns to her reclusive neighbor, Gabriel, to help her solve the mystery of this precious child.
 The three form an incredible bond.
 When the reality of having a strange child stay with them finally catches up to them, all of their painful secrets will be forced into the open, and their fates will be left to the stars.